-Every tennis player deserves good things in life, including a fantastic racquet.
-But choosing a racquet that will give you the power and drive you need to be a champ is not so easy.
+Every tennis player deserves good things in life, including a fantastic racket.
+But choosing a racket that will give you the power and drive you need to be a champ is challenging.

-With the abundance of racquets nowadays, it is more tasking to find the perfect fit for your playing style.
-Despite the lofty promise that every racquet manufacturer makes, you still need to investigate how much of those promises are valid compared to the racquet’s in-court performance.
+With the abundance of racquets nowadays, finding the perfect fit for your playing style is more tasking.
+Despite every racket manufacturer’s lofty promise, you still need to investigate how many of those promises are valid compared to the racquet’s in-court performance.

-Since most racquets boast of having enough functionalities to enhance our playing experience but rarely deliver, I’ve had to check out the Wilson Clash 100 racquet.
+Since most racquets boast enough functionalities to enhance our playing experience but rarely deliver, I’ve had to check out the Wilson Clash 100 racquet.
 Guess what I found.

-I discovered this racquet performs just as expected and really improves one’s playing experience.
+I discovered this racquet performs just as expected and improves one’s playing experience.
 That discovery led to this review.
 Below are the impressive hard-to-forgo wonders of the Wilson Clash 100 racquet.
-Ready for the ride?
-Let’s go: